-- 14. (1) The Minister may, by notice in the Gazette, establish an Advisory Board for an Authority. subject to subsection (2) and section 8.

-(2) Before the Minister establishes an Advisory Board in terms of subsection (1). the - Minister must- - (a) invite nomination by notice in the Gazette and in at least two nationally 55 distributed newspapers; and

-- (b) stipulate in such invitation the procedures to be adopted regarding such nominations. - (3) An Advisory Board may not have less than five and not more than nine members. - (4) The Minister must ensure that the Advisory Board is broadly representative and multidisciplinary, with members who may make a substantial contribution towards the 5 proper functioning of the Authority, and may include. without limitation. representatives from- - (a) national Government; - (b) provincial government departments and cultural or nature conservation authorities; - (c) directly affected adjacent communities: - (d) heritage bodies; - (e) organised business; - (f) affected adjacent tribal authorities; - (g) nature conservation bodies;
+- 14. (1) The Minister may, by notice in the Gazette, establish a Board for an Authority 40 established in terms of section 9, subject to subsection (2). - (2) Before the Minister establishes a Board in terms of subsection (1), the Minister must- - (a) invite nominations by notice in the Gazette and in at least two nationally distributed newspapers; and - (b) stipulate in such invitation the procedures to be adopted regarding such nominations. - (3) A Board may not have less than five and not more than nine members. - (4) The Minister must ensure that the Board is broadly representative and multidisciplinary, with members who may make a contribution towards the proper 50 functioning of the Authority, and may include, without limitation, representatives from- - (a) national Government; - (b) provincial government departments and cultural or nature conservation authorities; - (c) directly affected adjacent communities; - (d) heritage bodies; - (e) organised business; - (f) affected adjacent tribal authorities;